Where content marketing meets branding

 These are the writers, journalists and editors — the talent pool of content specialists.
 They’ve been hit with tough times that include mass layoffs, corporate restructuring and severe underpay.

 Pros: Very savvy writers and editors who are experienced, educated and well-connected in the publishing industry.
+Cons: Jaded, slow to adapt new content business models, many stuck in stodgy newspaper mentality.

 I know it’s an unusual term, but what I’m getting at is someone who publishes niche content in a commercial capacity under the umbrella of their “content brand.”